cloudcreativity/laravel-stripe/README.md

 See [Connected Accounts](#connected-accounts) below for details as to how to integrate models or other storage with this package.

-Once you've done that, you can access the connected Stripe account via the facade or service:
+Once you've done that, you can access the connected Stripe account via the facade, service, or the account model:

 ```php
 // Using the facade...